Tosin5S/alx-low_level_programming/0x01-variables_if_else_while/README.md

 100-print_comb3.c: a program that prints all possible different combinations of two digits.

+101-print_comb4.c: a program that prints all possible different combinations of three digits.

 102-print_comb5.c: a program that prints all possible combinations of two two-digit numbers.